Public Info

 Physical Requirements

 • While performing the duties of this job, the employee is regularly required to talk and hear in person, on the telephone, and via web conference.
-Visual acuity adequate to perform job duties, including reading information from printed sources and computer screens, is necessary.
-The employee frequently is required to stand; walk; use hands to finger, handle or feel; and reach with hands and arms.
+Visual acuity adequate to perform job duties, including reading information from printed sources and computer screens, is The employee frequently is required to stand; walk; use hands to finger, handle or feel; and reach with hands and arms.

 • This position requires the ability to frequently lift and move patients.